jbouffard/geopyspark/docs/guides/layers.rst

 Aggregating the Values of Each Cell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.aggregate_by_cell` will
-compute an aggregate summary for each cell of all values for each key.
+``aggregate_by_cell`` will compute an aggregate summary for each cell of all values for each key.
 Thus, if there are multiple copies of the same key in the layer, then the resulting layer will contain just a single instance of that key with its corresponding value being the aggregate summary of all the values that share that key.

 Not all ``Operation``\s are supported.
 The following ones can be used in ``aggregate_by_cell``: